-We departed London in formation with the Fiery Crimson Messenger and the Amelia Snavely leading the way across the icy waters of the English Channel, and I must say my bricky girlfriend looked irresistible standing at the helm in her parade dress uniform, with three brand new gold Captain’s buttons on each of her epaulettes.
+We departed London in formation with the Fiery Crimson Messenger and the Amelia Snavely leading the way across the icy waters of the English Channel.
+Standing at the helm in her parade dress uniform, my bricky girlfriend looked irresistible, with three brand new gold captain’s buttons on each of her epaulettes.

-The interiors on the new airships were more accommodating as compared to the Raven and the Hawk.
-The gondola cabins were pressurized meaning we didn’t have to wear our cumbersome oxygen suits while cruising at high altitudes, and everything inside was sparkling new.
+The interiors on the new airships were luxurious as compared to the Champion of the Skies and the Marco Polo.
+The gondola cabins were pressurized meaning we didn’t have to wear our cumbersome oxygen suits inside, and everything was sparkling new.
 Instead of the hard backed seats and raw exposed framework, we had comfortable leather upholstery and pinewood paneling.
-The sleeping berths were bigger too, and Molly had her own spacious Captain’s quarters.
+The sleeping berths were bigger too, and Molly had her own spacious captain’s quarters.

-The airship crews would be shorthanded until we arrived in North Borneo, and we had three newcomers on the Fiery Crimson Messenger.
+We had three newcomers on the Fiery Crimson Messenger.
 Corporal Alice Wingham had experience as a pilot.
 She would cover for Moonblade when we were topside rigging the sailing apparatus.
 Private Grady Scribbens was trained as a cook, and his compeer Dorian Queensbury was assigned to oxygen tank maintenance and other miscellaneous duties.
-Queensbury was our utlility man.
+Queensbury was our utility man.

-We gained altitude as we crossed into the skies above France, and Moonblade yielded the ship’s wheel to Alice Wingham.
-Sunarko was already suited up and on top of the dirigible.
+As we gained altitude and crossed into the skies above France, Moonblade yielded the ship’s wheel to Wingham.
+Sunarko was already suited up and topside.
 Delone and I were putting on the heavy woolen under garments that would protect us from the extreme cold outside the heated confines of the cabin.
 Moonblade joined us as we pulled on the bulky oxygen suits.